Click the panels to view

 Java 7 Update 80

-Before the start of the semester: Users cannot log
+Before the start of the semester: Students cannot log

-in to WVU eCampus and see your courses until the first day
+in to WVU eCampus and see their courses until 12:00AM on the official start date identified in STAR (Banner) unless

-of class.
-Don’t worry if the My WVU eCampus page appears
+before the official start date.
+Don’t worry if the My WVU eCampus page appears blank prior

-already begun, but still cannot be accessed, please consult
+but still cannot be accessed, please consult the ITS Service

 To learn more about WVU eCampus before classes start, please visit the Faculty Tutorials page.

-Once a semester is complete: Access to its content will
+Once a semester is complete: Courses are accessible to students for thirty

 If the semester is not over, users can check if they are still enrolled in the course by checking the course schedule in MIX.
 If the course appears in the MIX course schedule but does not appear on the My WVU eCampus page, contact the ITS Service Desk at 293-4444.